-Case 2bD: Discontiguous Frames, Input Rate < Output Rate, Expansion of Gaps
+Case 2bD: Discontiguous Frames, Input Rate < Output Rate, Expansion of Gaps a.
+FIFO may be affected by changing the output rate and not changing the switch (latency)

 Figure A.2bD shows the flow for a zero-delay switch and a nonzero-delay switch.